Social Media Trends Are Ever Changing.

 Facebook advertising is reaching critical mass.
 It seems likely that 2017 could see an increase in costs associated with advertising on the platform along with the possibility of Facebook eventually running out of ad space.
 Seeking out alternative platforms upon which to advertise should be on everyone’s resolution list.

 Make it Mobile.
 Keep it Mobile.

 Google is putting its foot down on mobile.
 Google is now indexing mobile sites separately and penalizing sites and pages that don’t perform well on mobile.
 This is forcing businesses to make sure that their website is not just mobile friendly, but that it is also is up to snuff on page speed, and doesn’t have any of that dreaded interstitial (aka pop-ups) ads (Google has a BIG hate for those.)

 Even if you have the perfectly optimized mobile website, you need to think of mobile beyond your URL.
 Make sure that ALL emails you send are mobile friendly and LOOK good on mobile devices.
 Be cognizant of mobile for all your social posting as well.

 The Virtual World Moves in Real Time

-2016 showed us that the imminent death of Twitter was, in fact, greatly exaggerated.
+Despite past predictions that Twitter was dying, it was, in fact, greatly exaggerated.
 Twitter became THE place for political figures to communicate directly with voters.
 Twitter seems to be continuing with that trend, as the President Elect’s transition team recently announced that the President WILL continue communicating through his Twitter account.
 Twitter also started broadcasting NFL games on Thursday Nights and it appears this trend of live broadcasting will grow.

 In addition to capitalizing on breaking news and information, Twitter is quickly becoming the place where consumers will go to seek out a brand’s customer service.
 Twitter has released several features for brands to use to help them communicate directly with their consumers and solve problems and issues in real time.